-You have to be able to offer a positive customer experience all the way from purchase to order fulfillment through to shipping and delivery — and, if necessary, returns.
+You have to be able to offer a positive customer experience all the way from purchase to order fulfilment through to shipping and delivery — and, if necessary, returns.

-Order management refers to receiving, processing and order fulfillment.
-With a strong order management system, whether it’s embedded in your shipping software or not, you can reduce inventory issues, fulfill items in a timely manner and minimize errors.
+Order management refers to receiving, processing and order fulfilment.
+With a strong order management system, whether it’s embedded in your shipping software or not, you can reduce inventory issues, fulfil items in a timely manner and minimise errors.
 That order management system acts to put all your critical data in one place, so you can streamline your back-office operations and make data-driven business decisions.

 It’s not just essential that you know where your shipments are at all times — customers want to know, too.
 Give them a tracking number so they can follow their shipment and receive updates on delivery times.
 That helps set expectations, and customers will appreciate your team’s clear communication.